Globally, more companies are finding pay-per-click (PPC) a crucial part of their digital marketing strategies. Their total spending on search adver...

 A new year brings new goals for businesses.
 Some businesses want to create new revenue streams while others will commit to reducing turnover or hiring new employees.
 One area of business that is high on many companies’ lists of New Year’s resolutions is marketing.

 This is why it is so important to have a Chief Marketing Officer, someone who knows today’s marketing landscape and can execute marketing programs that drive leads, conversions, and, ultimately, sales.
-A solid CMO creates a full-scale marketing plan, tracks the results, and delivers a high ROI for your marketing dollars.
+A solid CMO creates a full-scale marketing plan and marketing audit, tracks the results, and delivers a high ROI for your marketing dollars.

 The problem is, a full-time CMO isn’t attainable or doesn’t make sense for a lot of companies for a variety of reasons.
 That is where a fractional CMO comes in.
 A fractional CMO is a marketing professional you can hire for your company to perform the duties of a traditional CMO.